Abdel-Hakim Abdallah

-Abdel-Hakim Abdallah (born 18 August 1997) is a professional footballer who plays for club Guingamp.
-Born in France, he represents the Comoros at international level.
+Abdel-Hakim Abdallah (born 18 August 1997) is a professional footballer who plays for club Pau.
+Born in France, he plays for the Comoros national team.

 Club career

 Abdallah made his professional debut with Troyes AC in a 1–0 Ligue 2 loss to Stade Lavallois on 20 January 2017.

 On 11 July 2022, Abdallah signed a three-year contract with Rodez.

 International career

 Abdallah made his debut for the Comoros national team in a 0–0 friendly tie with Mauritania on 6 October 2017.

+On 11 December 2025, Abdallah was called up to the Comoros squad for the 2025 Africa Cup of Nations.